garrandall/popular-music-data/tracks/i-don-t-know-why-stevie-wonder.md

 I don't know, you don't know
 We don't know none of us
 Can't do nothing about it
-I don't know baby, I don't know aaaahhhh
+I don't know baby, I don't know ah
 Oh baby, I don't know, I don't know
 You don't know nothing about it
 Nobody can do nothing about it